-It is essential to have a keen interest in computer hardware and coding to enjoy and achieve in this subject.
 You will need to be motivated, enthusiastic and work independently for long periods on project work.
 Successful students will enjoy problem-solving and be resilient when faced with problems that are not solved immediately.
+It is preferable to have an interest in computer hardware and coding to enjoy and achieve in this subject.

-You need to have studied Computer Science at GCSE and achieved a Grade B. Exceptions could be made for students who are experienced programmers and could demonstrate ability in the Python programming language.
+It is preferable to have studied Computer Science at GCSE and achieved a Grade 6.
+Exceptions could be made for students who are experienced programmers and could demonstrate ability in the Python programming language.
 In addition, you should have an active interest in computing to complement your studies.

-Computer Science is a subject with links to Mathematics, Physics and ICT.
+Computer Science is a subject with links to Mathematics and Physics.
 Whilst there is little overlap with these courses, some of the same skills will be required to be successful in them.